How to Patent a Clothing Line: Everything You Need to Know

 Displays and Productions

 The showroom or retail display of a clothing line is also an exhibition of a company brand.
 Inclusion of a clothing line and its branded garments as part of a store inventory, marketing, catalogue, or artistic incorporation of recognizable aspects of brand name product and their logos, requires permission by the designer or company trademark owner.
-Trademark owners with record of photo imagery, or audio/video recordings of clothing line products of a brand, meet the “tangible form” requirement to rights to sale or transfer.
+Trademark owners with a record of photo imagery or audio/video recordings of clothing line products of a brand, meet the “tangible form” requirement for the right to sale or transfer.

 How to Trademark a Clothing Label

-When registering a clothing label for trademark, it is important to research the USPTO database of existing brand names and logos before submitting application for trademark.
+When registering a clothing label for trademark, it is important to research the USPTO database of existing brand names and logos before submitting an application for trademark.
 Confirm a brand name and logo are eligible for garment product and service trademark.
-Trademarks are generally only granted to companies with existing design trademarks, unless a design is proven to have taken significant time and energy to create.
+Trademarks are generally only granted to companies with existing design trademarks unless a design is proven to have taken significant time and energy to create.

-Registration of a clothing design for patent is more difficult than obtaining copyright or trademark of a label.
-Evidencing a design as “invention” requires that a design is a functional element requiring protection.
-The category of “technical clothing” is an example of the unique nature of garments potentially classified as “invention”, that might be eligible for USPTO patent.
+Registration of clothing design for a patent is more difficult than obtaining copyright or trademark of a label.
+Evidencing a design as “invention” requires the design to be a functional element that needs protection.
+The category of “technical clothing” is an example of the unique nature of garments potentially classified as “invention,” that might be eligible for USPTO patent.

 Trademark Searching and Clothing Lines, the Most Important Step

 When beginning a clothing line designed for purposes of trademark or patent, it is important to prepare a business and its documentation properly for the registration process.
-Development of designs that meet the criteria for patent beyond a label presents a challenge, as most garments in the marketplace are considered “fashion”, and therefore aesthetic creations not meeting patent eligibility requirements for “invention” or “process.”
+Development of designs that meet the criteria for a patent beyond a label presents a challenge, as most garments in the marketplace are considered “fashion,” and therefore aesthetic creations not meeting patent eligibility requirements for “invention” or “process.”